Loading...

 Portion Control

-Reduce the portion size of the aloo gobi, kadhi, and roti to manage blood sugar levels more effectively.
+Reduce the portion size of Aloo Gobi, Kadhi, and Roti to minimize the carbohydrate intake.
+Smaller portions can help in managing blood sugar levels more effectively.

-Incorporate a protein source such as grilled chicken, tofu, or paneer to your meal.
-Protein can help balance blood sugar levels.
+Include a source of lean protein such as grilled chicken, tofu, or lentils in your meal.
+Protein can help stabilize blood sugar levels by slowing down the absorption of carbohydrates.

 Healthy Fats